vivesweb/img2img/README.md

 		'quality' => 100, // 100 = best (more file size), 0 = poor (less file size)

-You can define your working directory for temporaliy files.
+You can define your working directory for temporary files.
 Default /tmp

 		'tmpdir' => '/tmp',